Each of Exercises 67–88 gives the first derivative of a continuou... | Channels for Pearson+

 Second Derivative

-The second derivative, denoted as f''(x) or y'', is the derivative of the first derivative.
-It measures the rate of change of the first derivative, providing insights into the concavity of the function.
-A positive second derivative indicates that the function is concave up, while a negative second derivative indicates concave down.
-For the given problem, finding y'' involves differentiating y' = sin(t).
+The second derivative, denoted as y'' or f''(x), is the derivative of the first derivative.
+It indicates the rate of change of the slope of the function, providing insights into the concavity of the graph.
+If y'' is positive, the graph is concave up, and if y'' is negative, the graph is concave down.
+This information is crucial for sketching the general shape of the function.

 Recommended video: